island-is/island.is/libs/judicial-system/auth/README.md

 nx test judicial-system-auth
 ```

-This command uses [Jest](https://jestjs.io) to run the test suite, ensuring that the library's functionality is both correct and reliable.
+This command utilizes [Jest](https://jestjs.io) to run the test suite, ensuring the library's functionality is correct and reliable.
 ```